ODIM-Project/ODIM/README.md

 Example:

-`redfish/v1/Systems?filter=MemorySummary/TotalSystemMemoryGiB%20eq%20384`
+`/redfish/v1/Systems?filter=MemorySummary/TotalSystemMemoryGiB%20eq%20384`

-This URI searches the inventory for servers having total physical memory of 384 GB.
-On successful completion, it provides links to the filtered servers.
+This URI searches the inventory for BMCs having total physical memory of 384 GB.
+On successful completion, it provides links to the filtered BMCs.

 For more information such as curl command, sample request, and sample response, see "Search and filter" in [Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs).